samuelhbne/proxy-xray/README.md

 ### NOTE4

-Sites outside China like twitter.com will always be forward to designated DNS like 1.1.1.1 to avoid the contaminated result.
-Sites inside China like apple.com.cn will be forward to local DNS servers in China to avoid cross region slow access when "--china-direct" options applied.
+Name query for sites outside China like twitter.com will be always forwarded to designated DNS like 1.1.1.1 to avoid the contaminated result.
+Name query for sites inside China like apple.com.cn will be forwarded to local DNS servers in China to avoid cross region slow access when "--china-direct" options applied.
 Or dnsmasq will act as a forwarder only cache server otherwise.

 ## How to verify if proxy tunnel is working properly